- BUCS - Binghamton University Card System

 Funds from your BUC$ account may be transferred to your meal plan account, but not from your meal plan account to your BUC$ account.
 You cannot request cash withdrawals or partial refunds unless you are closing out your account.
-In addition, if there are insufficient funds, the card will be refused.
-Any balance in your account is completely refundable when closing account.
+In addition, if there are insufficient funds, the purchase will be refused.
+Any balance in your account is completely refundable when closing the account.

 After each transaction, the balance will appear on the reader display.
 When you use the BUC$ account at the various locations, the machine will read only the balance of the BUC$ account — not the food service account.
 Food service transactions are recorded separately from the BUC$ account.
 Your account balance may be obtained online at www.mybucard.com or by contacting the Meal Plan Office at 607-777-6000 to have a BUC$ balance printed.

 If your card is lost or stolen, you can log on to your account at www.mybucard.com and place a hold on your account.
-You can also contact any dining services cashier or call the Meal Plan Office at 777-6000 to have your card deactivated until you find your card.
+You can also call the Meal Plan Office at 777-6000 to have your card deactivated until you find your card.
 Once you find your card, simply go to the Meal Plan office to have your card reactivated.

 Liability for a stolen card and/or unauthorized usage is as follows.
 In the event that the cardholder's ID card is lost or stolen, individual liability will not exceed $50 in unauthorized charges provided the lost or stolen card is reported to the Meal Plan Office within 48 hours.
 Liability will not exceed $500 in unauthorized charges for reports made within 60 days.
 If notification of loss exceeds 60 days, the cardholder's BUC$ account liability for unauthorized charges shall be limited to funds available in the cardholder account(s).